-Also called 'temporary' or 'disposable,' they can help keep your 'real' card safe
+Also called ‘temporary’ or ‘disposable,’ these one-time-use card numbers can help keep your ‘real’ card safe

 Want to reduce the odds of a hacker getting your credit card information after an online shopping spree?